-The Miniature Bull Terrier is an outgoing animal with a fearless, courageous, and determined personality.
-Since he has a dominant nature, he may not be the dog for the inexperienced dog owner, and he may not get along with other pets.
+Like many terriers, this is an outgoing animal with a fearless, courageous and determined personality.
+Since he has a dominant nature, he may not be the dog for the inexperienced dog owner.
+He needs firm discipline.

 “Irish” is the Official Mascot for the Niagara Ice Dogs (OHL Hockey Team) and is pictured here with her ambassador friends Laura Leigh and Bones

 This is a terrier and while he doesn’t go looking for a confrontation, he is perfectly capable of finishing one as it is not in his nature to back down, regardless of the size of the other dog.
 In fact, he doesn’t seem to recognize his smaller stature!
-He has a high pain tolerance and is a tenacious fighter, and so must be placed in early training.
-Patience is the key to training as this dog possesses an independent, willful, and stubborn nature!
+He has a high pain tolerance and is a tenacious fighter.
+In addition, he may be aggressive towards other dogs.
+Small animals such as cats may be seen as prey.
+Early training and socialization is mandatory for this breed.

 Miniatures are independent and stubborn and so require a lot of training, particularly early on.
 They must be heavily socialized and trained to obey as young dogs.
 Patience is the key to successfully developing obedience and good manners in the Mini.
 A properly trained, socialized, and supervised Miniature Bull Terrier is a friendly and amusing family pet who tolerates children very well.
 In fact, the Mini develops a very strong bond with his family and displays strong protective and possessive behaviours.
 As a consequence, he is often used as an effective watch and guard dog.

 The Miniature Bull Terrier requires exercise as he is exuberant and energetic and may become destructive if bored or cooped up.
 Puppies seem to have an endless supply of energy!
 However, he will settle down as he matures but he will always require sufficient exercise to avoid a tendency to obesity.